Right to Access – Agency Information Guide

 Our business hours are 9:00am - 5:00pm Monday to Friday.

-To submit a subpoena: send directly to the school or to email@example.com for email service, addressed to the Proper Officer.
-Then send hard copy by post, with a $50 cheque for conduct money to Legal Services, 105 Phillip Street, Parramatta, NSW 2150
+To submit a subpoena: email directly to the school or to email@example.com for email service, addressed to the Proper Officer.
+Do not send hard copies.
+Contact 02 7814 3525 to obtain EFT details for conduct money.

 For all other general enquiries, policy information & referral, public school enquiries, employment referee checks, IT assistance, and authentication of school reports please call the department switchboard.